bandithedoge/misstrhortion/README.md

 ![2023-12-14-17:53:26](https://github.com/bandithedoge/misstrhortion/assets/26331682/a95ddb2a-e53b-4c9c-a764-fc483becb8ea)

-**This project is NOT associated with or supported by @nimbletools.
+**This project is NOT associated with or supported by [nimble.tools](https://github.com/nimbletools).
 Please do not bother them with issues related to this port.**

 This is a WIP port of the old [Misstortion](https://github.com/nimbletools/misstortion1) to use [DPF](https://github.com/DISTRHO/DPF) instead of JUCE, allowing wider plugin format and platform support.
 Terrible name, I know.